 Air purifiers that generate negative ions work to clean the air in a completely different way to the methods discussed above.

 A current of electrons is passed down a needlepoint and discharges negative ions into the surrounding air.
 These negatively charged ions are naturally attracted to positively charged airborne particulates like pollen, pet dander, viruses, bacteria and mold.

 As more and more negative ions attach to floating allergens they become too heavy to stay airborne and drop to the floor or a nearby surface where you can no longer breathe them in.

-Negative ions have other health benefits beyond air cleaning but unless they combine air circulation they do tend to have a limited range.
+Negative ions have other benefits beyond air cleaning but unless they combine air circulation they do tend to have a limited range.

 While they are often more cost-effective than HEPA filters, it’s important to make sure they don’t generate ozone beyond the safe 0.05 ppm recommended by the FDA.
-In fact, a good negative ionizer should clearly state ozone levels below the detectable range.
+In fact, a good air ionizer should clearly state ozone levels below the detectable range.

 5. Ozone Generators